benshimonz/V1/README.md

 Property tags {1} and {2} equal to two nicknames that satisfy the value-conditions.
 Multiple 'one value' extractions for the same property are guaranteed to represent different values.
 Hence, {1} and {2} represent two different values of the 'nicknames' property.

-If there were no value-condition in the pattern above - valid assignments would be only persons having at least 2 nicknames.
+If there were no value-conditions in the pattern above - valid assignments would include only persons having at least 2 nicknames.

 Another example: